AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        X := Add (Integer'Last, 1);
     end Show_Executable_Semantics;

-GNATprove issues a message on this code about a possible overflow when computing the addition of ``X`` and ``Y`` in the precondition.
-Indeed, as expressions in assertions have the regular Ada semantics, this addition may overflow, as one can see immediately by compiling and running the code that calls ``Add`` with arguments :ada:`Integer'Last` and 1.
+GNATprove issues a message on this code warning about a possible overflow when computing the sum of ``X`` and ``Y`` in the precondition.
+Indeed, since expressions in assertions have normal Ada semantics, this addition can overflow, as you can easily see by compiling and running the code that calls ``Add`` with arguments :ada:`Integer'Last` and 1.

-On the other hand, depending on the context, we may have preferred to have GNATprove use the mathematical semantics of addition and properly verify that no error will ever be raised at runtime in the body of ``Add``.
-This behavior may be obtained by using the compiler switch ``-gnato??`` (for example ``-gnato13``) which allows to independently set the overflow mode in code (the first figure) and assertions (the second figure) to either reduce the number of overflow checks (using value 2) or to completely eliminate them (using value 3), while the default Ada mechanism can also be preserved (using value 1).
-Note that this switch will also make the compiler avoid overflows at runtime.
+On the other hand, you sometimes may prefer GNATprove to use the mathematical semantics of addition in contracts while the generated code still properly verifies that no error is ever raised at runtime in the body of the program.
+You can get this behavior by using the compiler switch ``-gnato??`` (for example ``-gnato13``), which allows you to independently set the overflow mode in code (the first digit) and assertions (the second digit).
+For both, you can either reduce the number of overflow checks (the value 2), completely eliminate them (the value 3), or preserve the default Ada semantics (the value 1).

 Additional Assertions and Contracts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+As we've seen, a key feature of SPARK is that is allows us to state
-As we have seen, the ability to state properties to check in assertions and
+properties to check using assertions and contracts.
+SPARK supports
-contracts is a key feature of SPARK.
-It supports preconditions and
-postconditions, as well as assertions introduced by the pragma :ada:`Assert`.
+preconditions and postconditions as well as assertions introduced by the

-New contracts have also been introduced for the process of formal
+:ada:`Assert` pragma.

+The SPARK language also includes new contract types used to assist formal
 verification.
-For example, the new pragma :ada:`Assume` is handled as an
+The new pragma :ada:`Assume` is treated as an assertion
-assertion at execution but introduces an assumption for proof of program,
+during execution but introduces an assumption when proving programs.
+It's
-that is, a Boolean expression which is assumed to be true by GNATprove
+value is a Boolean expression which GNATprove assumes to be true without
-without any verification.
-This feature is useful but must be used with
-great care.
+any attempt to verify that it's true.
+You'll find this feature useful, but
+you must use it with great care.
+Here's an example of using it.

 .. code:: ada spark-report-all